Castor Oil - 100ml

-    To induce labour: A lot of pregnant women at full term are orally given castor oil, as it induces labour by pushing uterus contraction, according to gynaecologists.
-The ricinoleic acid in the oil activates EP3 prostanoid receptor in uterus, thus helping in delivery.
+To induce labour: A lot of pregnant women at full term are orally given castor oil, as it induces labour by pushing uterus contraction, according to gynecologists.
+The ricinoleic acid in the oil activates the EP3 prostanoid receptor in the uterus, thus helping in delivery.
 However, it is not recommended in a lot of cases, as it makes the woman feel nauseous.

 Relieves Menstrual Disorders: Ricinoleic acid, present in castor oil, is an emmenagogue by nature and stimulates menstruation in cases of delayed, painful, or obstructed menses.
 It also helps to relieve pain during menstruation.

 For treating Keloids: Castor oil is a healing, soothing remedy that can flatten keloid scars naturally.
 Warm up some castor oil and massage it gently into the keloid growth on the shoulder, jaw, chest, back or earlobe.
 Repeat every night until the scar has faded completely.

 To get rid of moles and cysts: Applying castor oil with a pinch of baking soda on the infected area is known to give the desired result.
 In fact, topical application of castor oil also solves the problem of cysts and corns by dissolving them.
 It is also said that castor oil helps dissolve cysts in the ovary as the fatty acid in castor oil is easily absorbed by the skin.